AdobeDocs/experience-manager-65.en/help/assets/using/config-dms7.md

 #### Configuring asset processing {#configuring-asset-processing}

 You can define which asset types should be processed by Dynamic Media and customize advanced asset processing parameters.
-For example, you can specifiy asset processing parameters to do the following:
+For example, you can specify asset processing parameters to do the following:

 * Convert an Adobe PDF to an eCatalog asset.
 * Convert an Adobe Photoshop Document (.PSD) to a banner template asset for personalization.